 Subutex (buprenorphine) is used to treat an addiction to opiates.
 However, Subutex itself is addictive.
-Its addictive ingredient is buprenorphine hydrochloride, which reduces the symptoms of dependence on opiates.
+Its addictive ingredient is buprenorphine hydrochloride, which reduces symptoms of dependence on opiates.

 Subutex contains only buprenorphine hydrochloride, while other drugs designed for opiate dependence may contain naloxone and other ingredients intended to prevent drug abuse.

-Signs and Symptoms of Alcohol with Subutex
+Signs and Symptoms of Alcohol With Subutex

 There are several signs of concurrent alcohol and Subutex abuse.
 Below are symptoms of alcohol and Subutex abuse.